Cello

 Shin was a member of the Minnesota Orchestra from 2001 to 2006 and returned as a full time member again in 2012.
 In addition to her orchestral work, she serves as an artistic director of the Bakken Trio.

-Houston-born cellist Erik Wheeler began his musical studies with Diane Bonds at the age of five, and subsequently studied with Steve Laven, Lynn Harrell, and Brinton Smith.
-He earned his undergraduate degree from Rice University, where his principal teacher was Desmond Hoebig, after which he spent a year at The Juilliard School with Richard Aaron.
-While at Rice, he performed Tchaikovsky’s Rococo Variations with the Shepherd School Chamber Orchestra as the winner of the school’s concerto competition, and served as principal cellist for the Shepherd School Symphony Orchestra.
-He has performed chamber music alongside world-renowned artists including Jon Kimura Parker, Philip Setzer, Lawrence Dutton, Timothy Eddy, Kim Kashkashian, Susan Starr and Charles Wetherbee, and has appeared as a soloist with numerous orchestras including the Houston Symphony.
-Wheeler’s parents are both musicians, and his father Lawrence was Co-Principal Violist of the Minnesota Orchestra in the 1970s.
+Houston-born cellist Erik Wheeler began his musical studies with Diane Bonds at age 5, and subsequently studied with Steve Laven, Lynn Harrell and Brinton Smith.
+He earned his undergraduate degree from Rice University, where his principal teacher was Desmond Hoebig, after which he spent a year at the Juilliard School with Richard Aaron.
+While at Rice, he performed Tchaikovsky’s Rococo Variations with the Shepherd School Chamber Orchestra as the winner of the school’s concerto competition and served as principal cellist for the Shepherd School Symphony Orchestra.
+A member of the Minnesota Orchestra since 2019, he served as acting co-associate principal cello for the 2024-25 season.